Fraud Blocker

 • You feel that your provider is being rude, condescending or belittling.

-• Your symptoms are attributed to mental illness, but you are not provided with a
+• Your symptoms are attributed to mental illness, but you are not provided with a mental health referral or screened for such illness.

-How Patient’s Deserve Be Treated:
+How Patient’s Deserve Be Treated

 According to Durbhakula (Durbhakula, S., Fortin, A.H.
 Turning Down the Flame on Medical Gaslighting) Patients who feel heard, understood, and cared-for will not feel gaslighted; and with proper dialogue, it is more likely that physicians will order the right tests and therapies when they are indicated.

-The Carrara Difference:
+The Carrara Difference

 Carrara treatment is not only known for its luxurious and serene atmosphere with a trauma informed spa, but we pride ourselves in offering every patient with an individualized approach to get to the root causes and guide you through your healing journey.
 Each patient is treated with the upmost respect and assessed within the safety of their treatment team.
 This has been extremely productive for patients who were victims of medical gaslighting.
 Depending on past experiences with gaslighting, treatment plans are created to target what a patient’s needs are.
 This is especially important since they have often been overlooked with “medical gaslighting”.
 We place a heavy emphasis on meeting those needs for patients to heal from past medical trauma and begin to regain trust in healthcare.
 Patients are partnered with physicians and licensed therapists trained to delicately and empathetically be a part of their reparative journey with healthcare.
 Patient care, attention to needs, concierge care, integrative programming, holistic services, and trauma informed modalities are all used to promote healing, trust, safety, and wellbeing.
 We see you and we hear you!